Humans in Research

 The deadline for delegated review is every Monday (or first business day of the week) by 4 pm.

-Submission due dates and meeting dates are determined by the respective REB.
+Submission due dates for full board are determined by the respective REB.
 Please submit your protocol well in advance of your intended start date.

-Ethics review submissions should normally not include thesis proposals, journal articles, or budgets.
+Ethics review submissions should normally not include thesis proposals or, journal articles.

 Applicants are advised to refer to the Guide for Informed Consent Documents when preparing information and consent letters/forms.